-“It’s important to understand the full cost of buying to see how it will impact your bottom line,” explains BDC Major Accounts Manager Brett Prikker, who has financed numerous commercial real estate transactions.
+“It’s important to understand the full cost of buying to see how it will impact your bottom line,” explains BDC Business Centre Manager Brett Prikker, who has financed numerous commercial real estate transactions.
 “I’ve seen cases where a business had to sell a recently purchased building because costs were miscalculated.”

 Follow these steps from Prikker to help you budget effectively for your current or potential commercial real estate acquisition.

 Step 1: Understand your costs

 One of the biggest budgeting mistakes many businesses make when evaluating their commercial real estate purchase is underestimating—or worse, entirely missing—major expenses associated with the transaction.
 To avoid this potentially costly budgeting pitfall, make sure you’re taking these factors into account.

 Purchase costs include more than just the price of the property.
 For example, you may have to spend a significant sum on due diligence, such as environmental and structural assessments, an appraisal, and a title search.

 Closing the deal also typically involves land transfer tax, legal fees, a realty commission and, in some cases, sales tax.
 If you have an existing mortgage, you may also have a prepayment penalty.

 You should set aside an extra amount for unexpected contingencies.
 Ten to 15% of the purchase price is common.
 Many of these costs can be more fully determined when you’re negotiating a commercial real estate purchase.